Skaled/Skaled-Core/README.md

 Q: Where has gone the Documentation?<br>
 A: Is no longer needed, it was intended only to be used for console based.

-Q: When a new stable release will come? <br>
-A: It isn't planned for now.
-But, probably when the software gets important changes.r

 <h3>How to translate the software to your language: </h3>
 Download the source code available. <br>